 Holistic AI runs a five-dimension audit covering bias, efficacy, robustness, explainability, and privacy.
 The platform offers an LL144-specific audit product with 2-week delivery from data receipt.
 It supports EU AI Act and NIST AI RMF compliance documentation.
 Best fit: organizations needing a turnkey LL144 audit from a qualified independent party.

 FairNow takes a different approach with synthetic bias evaluation.
 The platform generates synthetic resumes reflecting diverse candidate pools and tests how AI hiring tools score them.
-It supports multi-regulation compliance (LL144, SB205, EU AI Act) and integrates with over a dozen HR technology vendors including Dayforce, Ashby, and Plum.
-OECD AI catalogue listing provides a credibility signal.
+It supports multi-regulation compliance (LL144, SB 24-205, EU AI Act) and integrates with over a dozen HR technology vendors including Dayforce, Ashby, and Plum.
 Best fit: HR technology vendors needing pre-deployment bias testing across their product portfolio.

 Credo AI provides lifecycle AI governance from development through deployment with a focus on compliance documentation and audit trails.
 Best fit: enterprises managing multiple AI systems across regulatory jurisdictions who need a centralized governance platform.
 Arthur AI monitors bias in production models in real time with alerts for drift, bias, and unexpected behavior.
 Best fit: the EU AI Act’s continuous lifecycle monitoring requirement.